//----------------------------//

 Color texture+elevation component that creates a rocky landscape with boulders whose surfaces are rounded.
 'Amount' controls the shape of the boulders by clamping more or less while 'Roughness' controls the overall fractal dimension.

-'Frequency' abides to the standard frequency options settings.
+'Frequency' abides to the standard

 'Dome Rock' terrain with a base frequency of 2km in Voyager DF mode and 'Amount' at 0.75